-The ice plant can be propagated by division, cuttings or seeds.
-If propagating by division, it is best to divide them in the spring.
-Cuttings can be taken anytime in the spring, summer or fall.
-When grown by seeds, scatter them on the surface of the soil and do not cover them, as they need light to germinate.
+The ice plant can be propagated by division, cuttings, or seeds.
+If propagating by division, it is best to divide the plants in the spring.
+Cuttings can be taken anytime in the spring, summer, or fall.
+When grown by seeds, scatter the seeds on the surface of the soil and do not cover them, as they need light to germinate.

 Ice Plant Care

 Once they are established, ice plants require little maintenance.
 As succulents, they need very little watering and thrive in drought-like conditions.
 In addition, these plants need little to no fertilizing.
 Simply plant your ice plant flowers and watch them grow!